Engee documentation

 Description

-The Disc Brake unit is a brake disc, in the form of a cylinder, which exerts pressure on one or more brake pads that contact the shaft rotor.
-The friction of the pads results in a braking element that counteracts the rotation of the shaft.
+Block Disc Brake It is a brake disc made in the form of a cylinder exerting pressure on one or more brake pads that are in contact with the shaft rotor.
+As a result of the friction of the pads, a brake element arises that counteracts the rotation of the shaft.

-This figure shows a front and left side view of a brake disc.
+This figure shows the front and left views of the brake disc.

 disc brake en

-The brake disc converts the pressure in the brake cylinder into a force that is applied across the centre radius of the brake pad.
-The equation the unit uses to calculate the braking torque depends on the speed of the disc, , so that at ,
+The brake disc converts the pressure in the brake cylinder into a force that is applied along the middle radius of the brake pad.
+The equation that the unit uses to calculate the braking torque depends on the speed of rotation of the disc, , so when ,

 However, when , the torque applied by the brake is equal to the external torque applied to the rotor.
 The maximum value of the braking torque, in the case of , is defined as: